nyeongna/PUBG-ETL/README.md

 By JOINING Fact & Dimension tables, one can get the detilaed information regarding the kill log of the match.
 The result of the above code would be as follows
 ![image](https://user-images.githubusercontent.com/26275222/157399373-993e2d90-655b-4e66-96af-f3d47d5ac115.png)

+# Reasons for using the following Tech Stacks
+Often times when Data Engineering work is needed, seemless workflows from Extract to Transform to Load are necessary.
+These 3 steps can be treated as one single data engineering work and Airflow works as one of the best tools to orchestrate the 3 ETL steps.
+Airflow now supports Hook and easy connections to almost all the AWS Services including S3, EMR, and Redshift. <br>
+Since AWS Services share the same data center, moving data from AWS Service to other AWS Services guarantee high speed and stability.
+Thus, AWS S3 was chosen for Storage(replacing HDFS).
+AWS EMR was used because it can be created and turned-off easily with Airflow and support Spark.
+It also supports easy data transfer from AWS S3.
+Lastly, AWS Redshift was used for storing the final Fact/Dimension table because it supports high data transfer from AWS S3 by using 'COPY COMMAND'.
+In spite of the fact that AWS Redshift is a columnar storage, it also supports PostgreSQL.
+Thus, it can be said AWS Redshift supports both the easy access and fast comutation of the data.